• Skip to main content

 Tag @theleangreenbean on Instagram

-I made 12 large muffins.
-Feel free to make yours smaller if you’re into that.
+I make 12 large muffins.
+Feel free to make yours smaller if you prefer.
 I like them plain, but if you want to fancy them up a little, mix some powdered sugar with a splash of milk and drizzle it on top for a glaze!

 These Pumpkin Gingerbread Muffins are bursting with flavor, deliciously moist and they make a great mid-morning snack!
 They're the perfect way to transition from fall to winter.